Leonardo da Vinci

 It's been estimated that over 90% of spinal CSF leaks are misdiagnosed.

-It’s hard to ignore the parallels between intracranial pressure and other illnesses, and new research proposes that ICP may be the shared pathophysiology driving symptoms in IICH, Fibromyalgia, and ME/CFS (chronic fatigue syndrome).
-The linked study goes on to consider other overlapping chronic pain conditions including temporomandibular disorders, irritable bowel syndrome, chronic tension headache, chronic migraine, severe dry eyes, and chronic nonspecific low back pain.
-That list may soon include more, as even certain cognitive and movement disorders have been linked to ICP.
+It’s hard to ignore the parallels between intracranial pressure and other illnesses, and new research proposes that ICP may be the shared pathophysiology driving symptoms in many chronic conditions.
+ME/CFS, fibromyalgia, irritable bowel syndrome, chronic fatigue syndrome, temporomandibular disorders, headache disorders, chronic migraine, chronic low back pain, and other chronic pain conditions, as well as certain cognitive and movement disorders have been linked to ICP.

 Studies have shown that CSF leaks can affect every cranial nerve.